Ryunosuke1114/Ryunosuke1114/README.md

 ### Hi Welcome 👋

 ✍️　My name is Ryunosuke Aoki based on Tokyo.
-I am a student at Aoyama Gakuin Univ.

 📱　I develop mainly in Kotlin in my work.